-Before clients and developers begin building new software together, it is important that both parties have a clear understanding of the end goal.
+Before customers and developers begin building new software together, it is important that both parties have a clear understanding of the end goal.

-A requirements workshop lays the foundation for a successful product development that leaves all parties involved with a firm understanding of the project’s objective and how to reach it.
+A requirements workshop can lay the foundation for a successful product development leaving all parties involved with a firm understanding of the project’s objective and how to reach it.

-- A “requirements workshop” define the project’s goals (product backlog), as well as the individual steps necessary for their completion (user stories), to be determined in the form of an overall product vision.
+- A “requirements workshop” defines the project’s goals (product backlog), as well as the individual steps necessary for their completion (user stories), resulting in a shared and actionable product vision

-- The requirements laid out in the Product Backlog are prioritized, forming a simple, goal-oriented workflow based on the client’s wishes.
-In this way, the most important aspects of the project are realized in the highest quality, before the implementation of less important features and nice-to-haves.
+- The requirements laid out in the Product Backlog are prioritized, forming a simple, goal-oriented workflow based on customer wishes.
+In this way, the most important aspects of the project are realized in the highest quality, before the implementation of less important features and nice-to-haves

-- As output of a workshop GM will deliver a Software Requirements Specification for the initial months of development or a minimum viable product (MVP).
+- As output of a workshop Global Mediator will deliver a Software Requirements Specification for the initial months of development or a minimum viable product (MVP)

 - The software industry has for decades - and still is - plagued by poor deliveries.
 Research shows that it’s usually around project requirements it goes wrong.
 Hence, frequent workshops are good, but paramount to take a new project onboard.

 Brown paper bag - exercises, Post-its & a wall, 2-3 days of intense collaborative scope discussions

 - Exhaustive Knowledge Transfer session avoiding cost overrun

 - They speed up productive time of developers